 This isn't the only day that Americans eat too much and, even in the aftermath of the Great Recession, we're buying too much, too.
-We hear that over-consumption is a feature not just of our culture, but of our psychology.
+On this rebroadcast of today's To the Point, we hear that over-consumption is a feature not just of our culture, but of our psychology.
 We're wired for it.
 Does the remedy lie in taking control of one's own environment?
 Also, holiday travel: long security lines, carry-on bags and the cost of TSA screening.
 On Reporter's Notebook, even advocates admit it sounds hokey, but practicing gratitude is one way to make yourself happy.

 US Army photo by Edward N. Johnson

 This is the holiday when gluttony is not just acceptable, it’s almost required if you try to taste everything on the Thanksgiving table.
 But ask yourself: is this the only time you eat more than you ought to?
 Obesity is a national epidemic, and over-consumption of another kind is on the rise.
 Credit card debt is up by 66 percent since last year and by 368 percent since 2009, when the Great Recession made Americans try to be frugal.
 Why do we want so much more than we can afford and, probably, more than we need?
 Is there a relationship between mindless eating and manic buying?

 - Peter Whybrow: University of California, Los Angeles

 Holiday Travel: Security Lines, Carry-Ons and Costly TSA Screening ()

 The Transportation Security Administration "has lost its way" according to a committee of Congress, in a report concluding that the TSA needs reform.
 The US Travel Association says the thing that bugs passengers most is people who bring too many carry-on bags through security.
 Airlines encourage the practice by charging as much as $25 to check a suitcase.
 Bart Jansen covers transportation for USA Today.